vjammi/datastructures/src/main/java/io/dev/v2/trees/traversal/readme.md

                 List<Integer> list = new ArrayList<>();
                 list.add(listNode.val);
                 lists.add(list);
-            }else{ // else - if a list for that level has already been created, then just retrieve the list by level and add the listNode value to the list lists.get(level).add(listNode.val);
+            }else{ // else [level < levels.size()] if a list for that level has already been created, then just retrieve the list by level and add the listNode value to the list lists.get(level).add(listNode.val);
                 System.out.println(listNode.val +" - " +level);
             }